pydicom/pylibjpeg-rle/README.md

 ## pylibjpeg-rle

-A fast DICOM ([PackBits](https://en.wikipedia.org/wiki/PackBits)) RLE plugin for [pylibjpeg](https://github.com/pydicom/pylibjpeg) RLE decoding plugin for pylibjpeg, written in Rust with a Python 3.6+ wrapper.
+A fast DICOM ([PackBits](https://en.wikipedia.org/wiki/PackBits)) RLE plugin for [pylibjpeg](https://github.com/pydicom/pylibjpeg), written in Rust with a Python 3.6+ wrapper.

-Linux, OSX and Windows are all supported.
+Linux, MacOS and Windows are all supported.

 ### Installation
 #### Installing the current release